-The unique scorecards provide internationally comparable data at the NSW level for the first time.
+The unique scorecards provide internationally comparable data at the NSW level.
 Research has shown that innovation boosts productivity, and productivity leads to economic growth.
 Understanding the connections between these factors and measuring how well NSW is performing are crucial in evaluating ways of improving both innovation and productivity.

-For the first time, we can see how NSW’s support for innovation compares to that of Canada, Germany, New Zealand, Singapore, the US, the UK, Australia, and the Australian states of Victoria and Queensland.
-Where data is available, we can also compare ourselves against the Organisation for Economic Co-operation and Development (OECD) average and the US states of Georgia and California.
+The scorecards show how NSW’s performance compares to that of Canada, Germany, New Zealand, Singapore, the US, the UK, Australia, and the Australian states of Victoria and Queensland.
+Where data is available, we also compare ourselves against the Organisation for Economic Co-operation and Development (OECD) average and the US states of Georgia and California.

-The scorecard uses both traditional data sources and new metrics that are only possible through recent advances in data science technology.
-These new metrics, created in collaboration with CSIRO’s Data61, provide contemporary measures of innovation.
+The scorecards use both traditional data sources for standard metrics and contemporary metrics that are only possible through advances in data science technology.
+These contemporary metrics allow us to measure innovation in ways that the traditional data sources do not.